Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

 2. Hide the dialog with a smooth animation
 3. Show a success toast notification

 This creates a seamless experience where users only see the subscription prompt once, and all components stay in sync with the subscription status.

+We also want to make sure we are not annoying the user with the dialog.
+So if they close it we dont open it again in this session.

 ### 3. The Backend with Netlify Functions